IBM/cloud-functions-workshops/101-workshop-nodejs/ex2-managing-actions-with-packages/README.md

 # Manage actions with packages

-This exercise will introduce the concepts needed to create and use packages with IBM Cloud Functions (ICF).
+This exercise will introduce the concepts needed to create and use **packages** with IBM Cloud Functions (ICF).
+Packages are named entities in ICF that allow you to logically group similar actions as well as allow them to share parameters.

 Once you have completed this exercise, you will have: